Open Call: Support for Creation and Touring of outdoor arts shows in 2023

 Please include all costs required to enable you to set up and present your show at a festival, including all artist / creative team fees and company costs / overheads if required.

-Please do not include the travel or transportation costs to attend a festival (of your creative team or the set), accommodation, per diems / food as this will be negotiated separately in addition to the budget.
+Please do not include the travel or transportation costs to attend a festival (of your creative team or the set), accommodation or per diems / food as this will be negotiated separately in addition to the budget.
 More detail about your touring requirements will be requested if your project is shortlisted, as Without Walls will produce an estimate of staging costs in order to understand the overall presentation costs.

 Do I need to include technical costs in my performance fee?